TLuckh/SimpleContextMenus/README.md

 For each folder, a drop down menu in the context menu will be created.
 For each file, a simple context menu entry will be created.

-Each file has the following naming convention:
-See SimpleContextMenu.cs/NamingConventionParser documentation.
+For the naming convention of files, see NamingConvention.md.

 Note that the file extension restrictions do not affect the passed selection, only whether or not the context menu is visible.